 - The coursework must include two one-credit hour seminar courses, six credit hours from an approved list of computer science 400/500-level courses, and six elective credit hours of CS 500-level courses.

 - The student must file a request with the School of Computing to appoint a dissertation committee to supervise the remaining doctoral work.
 This committee will consist of five graduate faculty members, one or two of whom will be from a graduate program outside the School of Computing, one preferably from outside this University.
 The student’s dissertation advisor will serve as the chair of this committee.

 - Each student should complete a course of study as determined by the student’s dissertation committee.

-- The course of study must include a minimum of six credit hours of 400/500-level courses from academic departments other than computer science.
+- The course of study must include a minimum of six credit hours of 400/500-level courses from academic programs other than computer science.
 These courses must be selected from a list approved by the School of Computing.